 In other cases, you are to send company newsletters only when you have news to share.

+Stick to the tips above, and remember to stick with the brand voice.
 Create just one or two emails using Stripo email templates, and save them to the library of blocks.
-Every time when you have to write an employee newsletter, you go to your personal content library, choose the template that fits the event best, and modify just the body of it, as header and footer normally remain the same.
+Every time when you have to write an employee internal company newsletter, you go to your personal content ideas library, choose the template that fits the upcoming company events best, and modify just the body of it, as the header and footer normally remain the same.